Avaiga/taipy-doc/docs/manuals/gui/pages.md

 ### Registering the page

-Once you have created an instance of a page renderer for a specified piece of text, you can register that page to the `Gui^` instance used by your application.
+Once you have created an instance of a page renderer for a specific piece of text, you can register that page to the `Gui^` instance used by your application.

 The `Gui^` constructor can accept the raw content of a page as Markdown text